Mjau83/witchOnesPairs/README.md

 ![Lighthouse test 1](assets/images/lighthouse-test1.png)

 ### Bugs
+* **Bug**

-**Timer** - The countdown timer starts as soon as you enter the site, and not when the first card is clicked.
+The countdown timer starts as soon as the user enters the site, and it runs in the background behind the overlay-text class and not when the first card is clicked.

+* **Fix**

+I created a function called gameTimer() instead of using inline coding.
+Then a variable for starting the timer called let tStarted was created and set to false since I don’t want it to run.
+Within the gameTimer() function tStarted is set to true as I want the timer to be running within the function.
+Console.log() to be able to see that it works.
+To be able to start the timer when a card is flipped I added an if statement in flipCard(), and within that if statement set tStarted to true.

+* **Verdict**

+The timer now runs when the first card is clicked

 **Game Over** - The Game Over screen doesn't show up when the time is out.
+* **Bug**
+* **Fix**
+* **Verdict**

+**White space**
+* **Bug**

-**White space** - A mysterious white space has appeared to the right and bottom after making the background image responsive for smartphones.
+A mysterious white space has appeared to the right and bottom after making the background image responsive for smartphones and tablet so that the moon in the background image is visible on all screens.
 It only appears in dev tools when the site is previewed with the smartphone frame, but not when the edge is pulled to make the screen smaller.

+* **Fix**

-1. Tried to add a negative margin-right, but that also adds some space when it's not previewed with the smartphone frame.
-2. Removed background position-x from media queries for smartphone.
+Tried to add a negative margin-right, but that also adds some space when it's not previewed with the smartphone frame.
+Removed background position-x from media queries for smartphone.
 Still got a white space.
-3. Also remived it from media queries for tablet.
+After talking to my mentor *Simen Eventyret_mentor* it was decided that it wasn’t a priority so I also removed it from media queries for tablet.
 The white space is gone!

+* **Verdict**

+The white space is now gone

 [Back to top](#table-of-content)